-It is okay to submit your report anytime from the first of the month to the last day of the month.
+You may submit your report anytime from the first of the month to the last day of the month listed in the "Due Date" column.

 Financial Requirements and Restrictions

 Fiscal Responsibilities

 Grantees must be good stewards of the funds they are awarded.
 Grantees must be fiscally responsible and should follow state laws and procedures for expending and accounting for their grant funds.